dragonfly-science/docker.dragonfly.co.nz/README.md

     R packages from the tidyverse
 3.  `dragonfly-reports` - The tidyverse, latex, and enough R packages to process basic Sweave files
+4.  `dragonfly-r` - A fat desktop sized docker, Potsgres, GIS tools, and a range of R packages

-The docker files have the ubuntu version in their name,  e.g., `dragonfly-reports-16.04` and are tagged with the date that they were pushed to the registry.
-To list the tags of the available images, you can visit the registry URL for each repository: e.g., https://docker.dragonfly.co.nz/v2/dragonfly-reports-16.04/tags/list
+The docker files have the ubuntu version in their name,  e.g., `dragonfly-reports-17.04` and are tagged with the date that they were pushed to the registry.
+To list the tags of the available images, you can visit the registry URL for each repository: e.g., https://docker.dragonfly.co.nz/v2/dragonfly-reports-17.04/tags/list

 To use these images in Gorbachev, put something like the following in your `gorbachev.yaml` file:
 ```
-docker: dragonfly-reports-16.04:2017-06-15
+docker: dragonfly-reports-17.04:2017-06-15
 ```
 Your project will then be built with that image every time it runs on Gorbachev.